boldare/testing-framework/README.md

 # Config

 Configuration options. `config.json` file must be created in main project directory.
+Framework settings are required.
+Also custom project-related settings may be added (`user` or `custom`) - more details in [Project specific settings](#project-specific-settings).

 Example config: